 |For many years, the fountain wall was a marvel reminiscent of and rivaling the watershaping achievements at the Villa d’Este.|

 According to Longwood Gardens officials, many of the companies involved in supplying components for the project will be developing new products just for this fountain complex.
-Key players here include Crystal Fountains (Toronto, Ontario, Canada), which will supply fixed LED lighting systems; Fountain People (San Marcos, Texas), which will provide various robotic nozzles, fittings and moveable lighting; Oase (Corona, Calif.), which is sharing its fire-injected jet system; and Synchronorm (Arnsburg, Germany), which will devise the fountain programming system for choreographing the water and musical displays.
+Key players here include Crystal Fountains (Toronto, Ontario, Canada), which will supply fixed LED lighting systems and air-driven jets; Fountain People (San Marcos, Texas), which will provide various robotic nozzles, fittings and moveable lighting; Fountain Supply Co. of Santa Clarita, Calif., which will offer spinning jets (and also refurbish some of the fountain's original nozzles); and Oase (Corona, Calif.), which is sharing its fire-injected jet system; and Synchronorm (Arnsburg, Germany), which will devise the fountain programming system for choreographing the water and musical displays.

 The situation all of these businesses are finding themselves in is complicated beyond words.
 The original fountain systems were designed and built under the direction of Mr. du Pont, who apparently spent a good part of his childhood being amazed and fascinated by moving water.

 Born in 1870, he attended the Centennial Exposition in Philadelphia in 1876 and was caught up in the fountains he saw there.
 In 1893, he traveled to Chicago for the Columbian Exposition and found even greater inspiration in its water displays.
 He built his fortune and kept circling the globe, captivated by the grand gardens of Europe and in particular by the water extravaganzas he saw at Villa d’Este.